a631953720/thingsboard-tools/README.md

 You can send mock RPC to your device.
 For more details, see [Send RPC to single device](#SendRPC).

-# Before use this tool
+# How does this tool handle TB token?
 By default, this tool will auto login `admin account` and then get tenant JWT token.
 Admin account is TB default account as follow.
 ```
 sysadmin@thingsboard.org